 I don’t know about you, but something I struggle with while traveling is keeping some semblance of routine.
 While it is certainly important to live in the moment, I think it’s key to reserve some time to oneself to stay sane.
 I’m envious of those who are able to constantly run on all four-cylinders and blog nonstop.
 In all honesty, there are times when I feel completely uninspired and won’t look at WordPress for a day or two.
 It’s totally normal, but it’s a surefire way to quickly get into a rut.

 For me, travel brings loads of welcomed distractions, questionable WiFi situations and the desire to just check out and enjoy the scenery.
-I don’t like to be constantly connected; I only bought a data SIM card once throughout the entire four months I was in Southeast Asia.
+I don’t like to be constantly connected, especially if I’m relaxing on the best beaches in Thailand or climbing a mountain; I only bought a data SIM card once throughout the entire four months I was in Southeast Asia.
 While it’s difficult to keep up, it’s necessary to run a travel blog.
 If you ever feel like you need a bit more inspiration to stay focused and boost your productivity, I want to help!
 Here are five ways you can stay productive while traveling.

 1. Take time for yourself each morning